 Introduction to Marketing

 A basic introduction to the marketing environment, the marketing mix, marketing management and the place of marketing in world society.
-This course may be offered in an online or hybrid format.
 Credit may not be earned in both MKT 304 and MKT 300; cannot be counted on any BSBA major including Marketing, Logistics Management, or Hospitality Services Administration.
+This course may be offered online.
+May be offered as Writing Intensive.
 Prerequisite: 56 semester hours completed.

 Analysis of the field of personal selling as a vital element of the promotional efforts of the firm.
 Prerequisites: MKT 300 or 304; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor; or with approval from the Office of Undergraduate Business Studies.
 For students with a signed minor in Electronic Media Sales, BCA 265QR and 56 semester hours completed.